kimbjerge/insectDCT/README.md

 V6.
 Sixth model (HierarchicalClassifierV6) was trained on the same images as V5, with less vegetation, reorganized, supplemented with additional images of challenging species. <br />
 https://drive.google.com/file/d/1f0vz0V7VMOPkAVbGKhmFrmGUMGtH6Dhq/view?usp=drive_link

 Download the weights, labels, and thresholds from the above links.
-Save and unzip the file to the sub directory: insectsDCT/models_save
+(At least the latest version V6) Save and unzip the file to the sub directory: insectsDCT/models_save

 ### Getting started ###